KiwiSingh/Digimon-I-Cant-Ride/README.md

 ## Legal disclaimer
 This is only meant to be a guide to prospective or current players of the game *Digimon Story Time Stranger*.
 This list isn't intended to be used to facilitate datamining, or otherwise infringe on the intellectual properties of Akiyoshi Hongo, Bandai Namco, and/or Toei Animation.
 To this effect, no art assets have been used from the game and anime, and no rights or lack thereof can be derived from this list.

+## Acknowledgement
+I would like to thank Discord user Aratparaka from the [With the Will](https://withthewill.net) Digimon Chat Discord server for the original idea for this list.
+Also huge props to MarcFBR, Vande, and other admins and mods in the server (and on the forums) for the thankless work they put in on a daily basis.
+Y'all are amazing and I appreciate the heck outta you!
+The DigiDudes will DigiRule, with DigiAbility, a DigiTude! 💖